 All in all, the Gladius III is a perfect gaming mouse stifled by the price tag.
 I’m also a bit bitter with the lack of the ROG pouch.
 Why did they remove it while making the whole thing more expensive?
 It doesn’t make sense.

-For other similar ASUS ROG or TUF mouse, you can check out our review of the TUF Gaming M3 or the ROG Strix Impact II.
+For other similar ASUS ROG or TUF mouse, you can check out our review of the TUF Gaming M3, TUF Gaming M4 Air, or the ROG Strix Impact II.
 You can check out more about the Gladius III here.
 You can also check out the recently released ROG Claymore II review here.